bugmark/exchange/util/notes/devlog.md

 - [ ] GraphQL Command: userMembershipOpen

 ## TBD

-- [ ] Rewrite the CLI to use GraphQL

 - [ ] Rewrite Intern exercise to use GraphQL
 - [ ] Get all TestBench exercises working via GraphQL